electronstudio/raylib-python-cffi/docs/_sources/BUILDING.rst.txt

    If the Pip build doesn’t work, please submit a bug.
 (And if you have fixed it, a PR.)

-Manual instructions follow, but may be outdated, so see also how we actually build the wheels at https://github.com/electronstudio/raylib-python-cffi/blob/master/.github/workflows/build.yml
+Manual instructions follow, but are probably outdated, so see instead how we actually build the wheels at https://github.com/electronstudio/raylib-python-cffi/blob/master/.github/workflows/build.yml

 Windows manual build